Lightstreamer/Lightstreamer-JMS-example-Chat-client-javascript/README.md

 ## Configure

 Now, you need to configure the `index.html` of this example by specifying the name of the data adapter you are going to use.
-To set the data adapter name (and possibly the Lightstreamer server address) modify the following line (as you can see HornetQ is pre-configured):
+To set the data adapter name (and possibly the Lightstreamer server address), modify the following line (as you can see HornetQ is pre-configured):

 ```js
   TopicConnectionFactory.createTopicConnection("http://localhost:8080/", "JMS", "HornetQ", null, null, {